 CHARLIE CHAPLIN – LAST WORDS

 Charlie Chaplin was baptized as a Christian but had little use for organized religion throughout his life.
-He was 88 and dying with the priest who leaned over him and said “May the Lord have mercy on your soul.”
+He was 88 and dying when the priest leaned over him and said “May the Lord have mercy on your soul.”
 To which Chaplin replied:

 “Why not?
 After all it belongs to Him.”